Samo mi se spava: Pesma za Evroviziju '23

 Pesma za Evroviziju '23 was the national final organised by RTS to select the Serbian entry for the Eurovision Song Contest 2023.
 The selection consisted of two semi-finals, each consisting of 16 songs each, held on 1 and 2 March 2023, respectively, and a final on 4 March 2023 that consisted of 16 songs.

 "Samo mi se spava" was selected to perform in the first semi-final in the eighth position.
-Heading into the contest, the song was considered among a favorite to win, winning polls on Eurovision fan-sites.
+Heading into the contest, the song was considered among the favorites to win, topping polls on Eurovision fan-sites.
 After qualifying from the first semi-final in sixth place, the song was drawn to perform 10th in the final.
 In the final, the song was revealed to had scored a total of 20 points, with 10 points each coming from a public televote and a jury vote.
 At the end of the voting, it was revealed that the song had earned the most points, and had thus won the competition, therefore earning the Serbian spot for the Eurovision Song Contest 2023.

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 31 January 2023, an allocation draw was held, which placed each country into one of the two semi-finals, and determined which half of the show they would perform in.
-Serbia has been placed into the first semi-final, to be held on 9 May 2023, and has been scheduled to perform in the first half of the show.
+Serbia was placed into the first semi-final, to be held on 9 May 2023, and performed in the first half of the show.
+The song qualified in 10th in the semi-final, and finished 24th in the grand final with 30 points.